 Expert-managed investment apps are perfect for beginners and those looking to be more hands-off.
 Experts who know how to make money will handle everything for you and grow your money over time.
 Just add money, sit back and relax.

 Self-managed investment apps are great for those a bit more familiar with investing, or wanting to have more control over their investments.
 The range of investments is far greater, and you get to decide which investments you’d like to make.

 By the way, you can have as many investment apps as you like, so you could have one of each type.
 You could let the experts do their thing with your Stocks & Share ISA, and use a self-managed investment app to invest in your favourite investments yourself.

 And with no more time to waste, here’s our recommendations for the best investment apps.

-eToro is a hugely popular trading platform.
+eToro is a hugely popular investing and trading platform.
 Not just because of it’s awesome trading features and being completely commission free, but because you can join a community of traders from all over the world, to trade, chat and learn together.